 The WHT deducted should be remitted to the RRA within 15 days following the month of deduction.

-Rwanda has DTAs with Belgium, Jersey, Mauritius, Singapore, and South Africa.
+Rwanda has DTAs with Belgium, Jersey, Mauritius, Singapore, South Africa, Barbados, Turkey, United Arab Emirates, Morocco, The Democratic Republic of Congo.
 The WHT rates are as follows:

 |Dividends||Interest||Royalty||Management or professional fees|

 |Democratic Republic of Congo||10||10||10||14|

 The DTAs contain conditions to be complied with for the preferential rates to apply; consequently, it is recommended that professional advice is sought before application.